dmt360/ventuz-stream-player/README.md

 * `ventuz-stream-player .vsp-statusdisplay` for the status display (errors, etc)
 * `ventuz-stream-player .vsp-fsbutton` for the fullscreen button

+#### Internationalization

+You can change the error message strings by listening to the `ventuz-stream-player:strings` event.
+The event details contain an object with all built-in messages; just change the strings in that object to anything you'd like.
+For a list of all possible strings, check the `defaultStatusMsgs` object in `ventuz-stream-player.ts´.

 ## Building

 This project is using [npm](https://www.npmjs.com/) and [Vite](https://vite.dev/) so the usual commands apply: